← Back to Library

 Element Relationship: Controls Day Master, opposite polarity

-Authority, law, structure, and discipline imposed by the external world.
-Zhèng Guān represents the boss, the government, the rules you must follow.
-When well-placed, it produces leaders with a strong sense of duty.
-When excessive, it creates anxiety, over-compliance, and fear of deviation.
+Authority, formal structure, and discipline imposed by the external world.
+Zhèng Guān represents bosses, institutions, and rules.
+When well-placed, it is traditionally associated with duty and leadership.
+When excessive, it may symbolize anxiety, over-compliance, or fear of deviation.

 Psychological Pattern